FS Class 625: In popular culture

 A number of scale models of class 625 locomotives have been manufactured by Italian model company Rivarossi.

 Locomotive 625 116 featured in the 2013 Italian cinema film The Magistrate by Giulio Base.

 Locomotive 625 017 has gained some attention through operations on the Vatican Railway (the world's only national railway network to own no locomotives).
 The engine hauled a train for Pope John XXIII in 1962, and in 2015 hauled the inaugural train of Pope Francis's weekly train service from Vatican City railway station to Castel Gandolfo.
 The engine has also hauled the Italian royal family.

 Preservation

 Preserved 625 177 on an enthusiasts' charter train.

-Twenty-five Class 625 locomotives survived into preservation; amongst them 625.100, 625.116 (private museum owner), 625.142 and 625.177 are currently operational and available for heritage trains.
+Twenty-five Class 625 locomotives survived into preservation; among them 625.100, 625.116 (private museum owner), 625.142 and 625.177 are currently operational and available for heritage trains.

 Of particular note is 625.308, the only remaining FS locomotive with internal Caprotti valve gear, currently being restored at Pistoia.